jumikao/Sentiment_Analysis_of_toxic_comments.csv_-NLP_project-/README.md

 The task I set myself in this project is to build a model that recognizes the sentiment of the comments and possibly classifies them into hatred/non-hatred.

 This analysis was initally a project I worked on during my final assignment of SDA Data Science course.
-I spent about 8 hours on this project during my data science course (1 working day) with the assistance of the mentor, and now I decided to develop it further as my own project.
+I spent about 8 hours on this project during my data science course (1 working day) with the assistance of the mentor, and now I decided to develop it further as my own project (project in progress).